changhsinlee/changhsinlee.github.io/ep5.md

 WHERE thriller = 1 AND film_noir = 1 AND western = 1
 ```

 Those special variables are great in handling edge cases like this.
-All the keywords are listed in the [Jinja Template Designer Documentation](http://jinja.pocoo.org/docs/templates/#list-of-control-structures).
+All the keywords are listed in the [Control Structures section in the Jinja Template Designer Documentation](http://jinja.pocoo.org/docs/templates/#list-of-control-structures).

 #### 4. Blocks